Punter Humphreys: Cricket career

 Humphreys made his debut at age 17 for Kent in 1899, playing against Surrey at The Oval.
 He developed into a right-handed opening batsman who bowled well enough to take over 350 wickets in his career.
-He was a regular as a professional in the Kent sides which won four County Championships in the years before World War I at a time when the county had very strong batting.
+He was a regular as a professional in the Kent teams which won four County Championships in the years before World War I at a time when the county had very strong batting.
 His highest first-class score of 208 was made against Gloucestershire at Catford in 1909, at the time the highest individual score made by a Kent batsman in an innings.
 He made the other double century of his career the following season.

 Humphreys was described as a highly skilled batsman and a "magnificent" fielder.
 He put on 248 runs with Arthur Day for the seventh wicket in 1908 against Somerset at the County Ground, Taunton, a Kent record for the seventh wicket partnership which still stands as of 2017.

 As well as playing for Kent, Humphreys played for and coached the Canterbury cricket team in New Zealand, making three first-class appearances for them in 1908–09.
-He also coached in Jamaica a number of times and was part of the MCC side which toured the West Indies in 1912–13.
+He also coached in Jamaica a number of times and was part of the Marylebone Cricket Club (MCC) which toured the West Indies in 1912–13.